What is primary hyperparathyroidism?

 - Blood tests to check how well the kidneys are working

-- A measure of calcium levels in urine to look at kidney function
+- A measure of calcium levels in urine which can guide in the cause of the elevated blood calcium

 - Imaging tests such as ultrasound or CT scan to look for kidney stones